Skip to main content

 But, for maximum service life, still consider applying a protective finish.
 One that doesn’t contain UV filters, such as Owatrol H4 Wood, will allow the cladding to age and grey beautifully whilst shielding it from moisture, pollution and dirt damage — all of which can cause warping, cracking or splitting.
 By treating your timber with such a finish, you’ll also help to prevent drastic colour variations and uneven greying often caused by moisture.

-Unless completely shielded from the elements, cladding of any timber species will eventually weather to a silvery-grey.
-Depending on the durability and density of the species, how exposed your cladding is and even whether you’re in a coastal area, this greying process can take anywhere from a few months to a few years.
+Depending on how exposed your cladding is and even whether you’re in a coastal area, this greying process can take anywhere from a few months to a few years.
 Cladding that faces south will naturally weather faster than cladding that is north-facing, with timber in wetter climates changing colour faster.

 Greying accelerant products